Kad3n13/Python-Exploration/README.md

 ## Controls

-Move mosue left and Right for Accerlaration
+Move mosue left and Right for Accerlaration or deceleration

 ## Credits